 Sometimes you can rely on your web host to keep a backup of your database and files but it’s a good idea to make your own copy.

-This plugin is a widget that allows you to add a list of posts to the sidebar:
+The Posts In Sidebar plugin allows you to add a list of posts to the sidebar of your website:

 Just drag and drop the widget into your sidebar: